GurenMashu/KSUM_HackgenAI/README.md

 We propose a web-based tool that searches for real news articles based on the user input synopsis/topic/idea, from which most relevant articles are used to generate a screenplay/story-line that can be downloaded.
 The extracted articles can be visualized and visited via an interactive 3D mapping within the web-interface.

 ## Project description
 MERT is a web-based tool that accepts topics, abstracts or synopsis as input.
-It then searches for real news articles based on the keywords extracted from the user prompt, building a mapping
+It then searches for real news articles based on the keywords extracted from the user prompt, building a mapping of these articles based on its relevance to the prompt.
+This mapping is visualized and further used to generate a screenplay, which is based off of the top "k" most relevant articles from the mapping.
+This is followed by generation of some images to better visualize the screenplay.

 # Technical details
 ## Tech stack and libraries used